-You want to make sure that your partner is comfortable with you spending a lot of time with your parents and comfortable with them doing the same.
+If your parents are highly involved in your life, you may want to talk with your partner about how they will influence your relationship.
+You probably want to make sure that your partner is comfortable with you spending a lot of time with your parents and comfortable with them doing the same.

 This question is also important if one or both sets of in-laws want to be particularly involved in your marriage by doing things like helping out financially or offering advice.
-The roles that in-laws play in a relationship may also change if you have kids or if one of you develops a health issue.
+The roles that in-laws play in a relationship may also change if you have kids or if one of you develops a health concern.

 On the other hand, if you and your partner are in middle age or older, you may be having a discussion about an in-law in advanced age moving in with you rather than living alone or in a care home.
 This can significantly affect the relationship, especially if you don't talk about it until you have to.

-Thinking About Couple Therapy?
+Thinking About Couples Therapy?

 Frequently Asked Questions (FAQs)